aruneshwarcse/dailyCoding/README.md

 Day 48 - First non repeated character in a string<br>
 Day 49 - A Number Pattern<br>
 Day 50 - Hills Number<br>
+Day 51 - Check sum for all forms of a number<br>